-Social inclusion is a critical issue for all students with disabilities whether the student is educated entirely in special education classes or is fully or partially included in regular education classes.
-Hopefully, all of these students will eventually live and work in the community where they need to be able to interact with people of all ability levels.
-The following action steps will help these students develop friendships with their non-disabled peers in the classroom, if applicable, or in other school or extracurricular activities.
+Social inclusion is a critical issue for every student with a disability, regardless of whether the student is educated entirely in special education classes or is fully or partially included in regular education classes.
+Hopefully, students educated in all of these scenerios will eventually live and work in the community, where they need to be able to interact with people of all ability levels.
+The following steps will help students develop friendships with their non-disabled peers in the classroom, if applicable, or in other school or extracurricular activities.

-One of the critical components of social inclusion is that the other students see your child, and your child sees him or herself, as a full participant in the classroom and the school.
+One of the critical components of social inclusion is that other students see children with Down syndrome, and those children see themselves, as full participants in the classroom and the school.

-Every activity or assignment your child participates in will underscore this point, even if it is modified or adapted.
-Before long, your child and his or her classmates will see each other in terms of similarities rather than differences and measure success based on how far each of them has progressed rather than on a comparison with each other's achievements.
+Every time that a child with Down syndrome participates in an activity or assignment, even one that is modified or adapted, this point will be underscored.
+Before long, the child and his or her classmates will see each other in terms of similarities rather than differences.
+They will begin to measure success by looking at the progress they have each individually made rather than by comparing their own achievements to those of others.
 This creates a positive learning environment for everyone.

-If you believe it is appropriate for your child to be educated to any extent in regular education classes, it is important to start inclusion as early as possible.
+If parents or guardians believe it is appropriate for their child with Down syndrome to be educated to any extent in regular education classes, it is important that they start inclusion as early as possible.

-If your child may benefit from being held back a year, start him/her in kindergarten a year late.
-You don't want to hold your child back later, after friendships have been formed with classmates.
+If a child may benefit from being held back a year, parents should start him or her in kindergarten a year late.
+They should try to avoid holding their child back later, after friendships have been formed with classmates.

 The teacher (and paraeducator if applicable) should receive training or at least be aware of the importance of facilitating friendships.
 The best way to do this is to put a social goal on the IEP and specifically request staff training.

-In the younger grades, talk to your child's class (and all the classes that will be at lunch or recess with your child) if there are obvious modifications/ adaptations required for your child's assignments, if your child requires any special equipment or if your child has significant communication issues.
-Explain Down syndrome and its effect on your child in very simple terms.
-Explain the need for adaptations and/or equipment as being the same as a person needing glasses or, braces.
-Then spend time talking about all the ways your child is just like them: loves pizza, movies, sports etc. You only need to do this for a couple of years.
-After that, the other students who have been in the same class with your child will start sharing this information with new students.
+In the younger grades, parents of a child with Down syndrome may want to talk to their child's class and to all the classes that will be at lunch or recess with the child.
+This can be especially helpful if there are obvious modifications or adaptations required for the child's assignments, if the child requires any special equipment or if the child has significant communication issues.
+Parents can explain Down syndrome and its effect on their child in very simple terms.
+They can also explain the need for adaptations and/or equipment as being the same as a person needing glasses or braces.
+Then, they can spend time talking about all the ways their child is just like his or her classmates: loves pizza, movies, sports etc. They only need to do this for a couple of years.
+After that, students who have previously been in the same class as the child who has Down syndrome will start sharing this information with new students.

-Consider sending a letter to parents of your child's classmates that provides the information you shared with the students.
-Communicate your willingness to answer any questions they may have about this information and about inclusion.
-This may also help when it comes to arranging activities with classmates outside of school.
+Parents may also consider sending a letter to parents of their child's classmates that provides the information they shared with the students.
+In this letter, they can communicate their willingness to answer any questions that other parents may have about this information and about inclusion.
+This may help when it comes to arranging activities with classmates outside of school.

-Ensure that a few of your child friends or supportive acquaintances are in his/her class every year.
+Parents should try to ensure that a few of their child's friends or supportive acquaintances are in his or her class every year.
 This is especially important during transition years to middle school and high school.
-The students who know and are supportive of your child will model positive relationships and promote the expectation that your child will continue to be an important part of the group.
-The fact that your child's friends may be in "gifted" or higher level classes in middle and high school should not be an obstacle.
-Many of these classes have a greater focus on group discussions than the regular classes and may be the best classes in which to promote your child's communication goals.
+The students who know and are supportive of the child will model positive relationships and promote the expectation that the child will continue to be an important part of the group.
+The fact that the child's friends may be in "gifted" or higher level classes in middle and high school should not be an obstacle.
+Many of these classes have a greater focus on group discussions than the regular classes and may be the best classes in which to promote the communication goals of a student with Down syndrome.
 Modified materials for these classes can be found as easily as for the regular classes.

-Your child should participate in any homework or projects that will be presented to the class or hung up on the walls.
-If the workload needs to be reduced, cut out homework and assignments that are not shared with the class.
+Children with Down syndrome should participate in any homework or projects that will be presented to the class or hung up on the walls.
+If the workload needs to be reduced, teachers can cut out homework and assignments that are not shared with the class.
 Any work on below grade level skills should be done when students are working independently at their desks rather than during a group activity.

-Paraeducators (aides) should be seen as helpers for all the students, not just your child.
+Paraeducators (aides) should be seen as helpers for all the students, not just the students who have disabilities.
 They should play as small a role as possible at lunch, recess, PE, art and music.
-Class work should be adapted to let your child work as independently as possible.
+Class work should be adapted to let any students with Down syndrome work as independently as possible.

-To the extent possible, your child should participate in after school and weekend activities like carnivals, math night, plays, concerts, dances, clubs and sports events.
+To the extent possible, children with Down syndrome should participate in after school and weekend activities like carnivals, math nights, plays, concerts, dances, club meetings and sports events.

-As the students get older the friends will naturally provide support at these events for your child instead of having an adult present, or the adult can observe from a distance.
-Remember how you felt when your parents hovered around.
-This is difficult because it can involve taking some risks.
-It is important to ensure that your child receives as much information as possible about risky behaviors.
-The school health classes do a good job at starting this dialogue.
+As they get older, their friends will naturally provide support at these events.
+At this point in time, adults may observe from a distance or may not need to be present at all.
+It is important for each parent to be sensitive to his or her child's growing sense of independence.
+This is a difficult transition that can involve taking some risks.
+It is important that parents ensure that their children receive as much information as possible about risky behaviors.
+School health classes usually do a good job at starting this dialogue.

 Out of School Activities

-Consider having your child join scouts and community sports teams to provide additional opportunities to meet with classmates outside of school.
-Involvement in youth groups and religious education classes sponsored by your place of worship also achieves this goal and provides social inclusion in your religious community.
+Parents can sign their child up for scouts or community sports teams to provide additional opportunities to meet with classmates outside of school.
+Involvement in youth groups and religious education classes sponsored by a place of worship also achieves this goal and can provide a child with social inclusion in his or her religious community.

-Provide one-one time with a variety of classmates outside of school.
-Initially, you may need to be proactive and initiate these get-togethers.
-This is not necessarily an issue with the other students' interest in your child.
-Often it is their parents who are uncomfortable because they have exaggerated ideas about your child's needs.
+Parents should make sure their child has one-one time with a variety of classmates outside of school.
+Initially, parents may need to be proactive and initiate these get-togethers.
+This is not necessarily an issue with the other students' interest in the child with Down syndrome.
+Often it is others students' parents who are uncomfortable because they have exaggerated ideas about the needs of persons with Down syndrome.
 Inviting the other parent along can help with this issue.

-If friendships are still not developing you can explore school activities that facilitate friendships such as a peer-mentoring program
+If friendships are still not developing, parents can explore school activities that facilitate friendships, such as a peer-mentoring program.

 - The Arc

-The largest national community-based organization advocating for and serving people with intellectual and developmental disabilities and their families
+Advocates for and serves people with intellectual and developmental disabilities and their families

 - Best Buddies

-A volunteer program that creates opportunities for one-to-one friendships, integrated employment and leadership development for people with intellectual and developmental disabilities
+Creates opportunities for one-to-one friendships, integrated employment and leadership development for people with intellectual and developmental disabilities through a volunteer program